-Mechanical engine misfires will not go away by themself and will only get worse over time.
+Mechanical engine misfires, will not go away by themselves and will only get worse over time.

 There are many different reasons you could have mechanical engine misfires.

 - Worn piston rings

 - Worn or slipped cambelt/timing belt